 What Does a quality, federal employee focused advisor look like?

 - They should possess a Series 7 licensed for at least 10 years.
 This may demonstrate the necessary experience and knowledge.
 Let the less experienced advisors cut their teeth and make their mistakes on someone else’s retirement accounts.

-- FED FOCUSED practice.
+- Practice is focused on federal employees.
 You can find the focus of an advisor by reviewing their website.
 If Feds aren’t mentioned or are mentioned only as one group in many, keep looking.
-A Fed focused advisor will proudly display their propensity for federal retirement benefits.
+An advisor with a focus on federal employees will proudly display their propensity for federal retirement benefits.

 - Someone you are comfortable talking with.
 You could be working with them for a long time, so you need to know that this is someone that you have a good rapport with.

 - They listen to your needs.
-The ability to listen is maybe the most important attribute a quality FFA will possess.
+The ability to listen is maybe the most important attribute this type of financial advisor will possess.

 - They explain options so you can understand and avoid trying to wow you with jargon.

 - FINRA/SIPC listed on the bottom of their website.